Pubic lice (crabs) - including symptoms, treatment and prevention

 Incubation period

-(time between becoming infested and developing symptoms)
+(time between becoming infected and developing symptoms)

 The eggs usually hatch in 7 days and adult lice live for about 30 days.
 It may take up to 1 month for symptoms to develop, as the person develops an allergic reaction to the saliva injected by the louse when biting.